When Is the Best Time

 Nearby Tip: We highly recommend visiting the nearby Niagara Falls as well.
-It's a short 3-hour drive from here (Google Maps Route: Watkins Glen State Park to Niagara Falls).
+It's a comfortable 3-hour drive from here (Google Maps Route: Watkins Glen State Park to Niagara Falls).
 Check out our brand new visiting guide: Niagara Falls Tips and Monthly Guide - A must-visit when in the state of New York

-Additional changes (subject to change):
+Additional limitations (subject to change):

 Highlights (Gorge Trail - Flow - Fall Foliage)